 You now have the possibility to identify the process that is I/O-hungry so that you can react accordingly.

-While there could be many other causes which might lead to slowness or sluggishness of your system, we have tried to provide the most common methods that will help you diagnose your system slow responsiveness and also showed you how to fix them or avoid them altogether by applying some best practices and using simple tools.
+While there could be many other causes which might lead to slowness or sluggishness of your system, we have tried to provide the most common methods that will help you diagnose your system slow responsiveness (Ubuntu running slowly) and also showed you how to fix them or avoid them altogether by applying some best practices and using simple linux performance monitoring tools.